Universal Pictures: Matsushita and Seagram

 Anxious to expand the company's broadcast and cable presence, longtime MCA head Lew Wasserman sought a rich partner.
 He located Japanese electronics manufacturer Matsushita Electric (now known as Panasonic), which agreed to acquire MCA for $6.6 billion in 1990.

+In 1992, three years after the U.S. branch of Cineplex Odeon Films folded, Universal teamed up with PolyGram Filmed Entertainment to launch Gramercy Pictures for release of arthouse films.
+Universal first sold its stake in Gramercy Pictures in 1996, then acquired October Films in 1997.

 On December 9, 1996, the new owners dropped the MCA name; the company became Universal Studios Inc. and MCA's music division, MCA Music Entertainment Group, was renamed Universal Music Group.
 MCA Records continued to live on as a label within the Universal Music Group.
 The following year, G. P. Putnam's Sons was sold to the Penguin Group subsidiary of Pearson PLC.

 Matsushita provided a cash infusion, but the clash of cultures was too great to overcome, and five years later, Matsushita sold an 80% stake in MCA/Universal to Canadian drinks distributor Seagram for $5.7 billion.
 Seagram sold off its stake in DuPont to fund this expansion into the entertainment industry.
 Hoping to build an entertainment empire around Universal, Seagram bought PolyGram from Philips in 1999 and other entertainment properties, but the fluctuating profits characteristic of Hollywood were no substitute for the reliable income stream gained from the previously held shares in DuPont.